cosmoconsult/dkr_blog_test/_authors/daniel_krueger.md

 Another reason for this broad usage of different technologies is that I had to integrate different technologies from the beginning.
 This dates back to NAV 3.6 where I created a solution to push any NAV data and reports to SharePoint 2003.

 Whenever I do something, I will try to avoid doing something twice. at least if it can be automated in a feasible time frame.
 This can be something as simple as copying updated files from a dev server to a test server or creating a script for deploying a solution in different environments using a config file with settings for the specific environment.
 There’s just nothing more annoying and error prone than repeating oneself. :)

-If I find the time I'm always up for playing a complex board games like Eclipse, Gloomhaven and Terra Mystica.
-Which is far less since my children have been born.